openhealthcare/opal-lab/README.md

 We then have a ResultsChoice class that is used to populate the results choices, so we can have custom choices per test, this is then used as a lookup list when using in the form.

+Note when using choices, for simplicity we only use the value as both the display name and what is stored in the database

 When bringing in the lab test, bring in the template_context_processor 'lab.context_processors.lab_tests', this will make your lab tests available in templates within the lab_test name space, e.g. lab_test.CustomTest.

 lab tests can have their own tests, but also fall back to /templates/generic_lab_test.html.